VikramPochampally/julien.tiron-silabs.com/README.md

 | 7 (BZ) | 1 | 1b (27) | 902 | 928 | Brazil | 50 | 200 | Yellow |
 | 1 (NA) | 1 | 1b (27) | 902 | 928 | North America | 50 | 200 | Yellow |

-- Make sure you mount the antenna associated the frequency band used on the 3 radio boards
+- Make sure you mount the antenna associated with the frequency band used on the 3 radio boards
 - Click on **"OK"**

 To Flash the **Wi-SUN nodes** with the Wi-SUN CLI application: